g10kaviya/22MIS0375/notification_system_design.md

 DB save is critical — the notification must be persisted.
 Different failure modes.
 DB save fails if the database is down (rare).
 Email fails due to invalid addresses.
 Coupling them means a transient email failure could delay or complicate the DB write.

+STAGE 6

+Display the top N most important unread notifications.
+P riority is determined by:

+Type weight: Placement (weight 3) > Result (weight 2) > Event (weight 1)
+Recency: Newer notifications rank higher among same-weight items

+Since new notifications keep arriving, a max-heap (priority queue) can be used to maintain the top N efficiently:

+When a new notification arrives, compute its priority score.
+If the heap has fewer than N items, insert it.
+If the new notification's score is higher than the minimum in the heap, replace the minimum.
+This gives O(log N) insertion and O(1) retrieval of top N.